Together we work with players of all levels, from students to professionals, and from all genres, from Cajun & Creole to Classical.

 Our shop is in downtown Lafayette, LA, and we serve musicians throughout the region, including Baton Rouge, Lake Charles, New Orleans and Alexandria.

 I am a violin maker, restorer and player.
-My days are spent working with wood and hand tools, repairing and building instruments using traditional methods and designs.
-My work is very satisfying, and blends my interests in craft, design, and music.
+I spend my days working with wood and hand tools, repairing and building instruments using traditional methods and designs.
+My work is very satisfying and blends my interests in craft, design and music.

-My formal training started at Indiana University in Bloomington, IN, where I completed their violin making program.
-From there I worked with a luthier in Cape Breton, Nova Scotia, and also at the Music Emporium in Arlington, MA.
+My formal training began at Indiana University in Bloomington, IN, where I completed their violin making program.
+From there, I worked with a luthier in Cape Breton, Nova Scotia, and at the Music Emporium in Arlington, MA.